 Parsons (1909) understood the presence of continual change: "a man cannot be fully successful, nor secure against change constantly occurring in the industry, unless he knows a good deal besides the special knowledge applicable to his business" (p.12).
-Finally, Parsons identified the key role of adaptability well before Donald Super and others since: "the nature of open systems, it becomes more fundamental question that outranks all the other is the question of adaptation" (p.13).
+Finally, Parsons identified the key role of adaptability well before Donald Super and others since: "the fundamental question that outranks all the other is the question of adaptation" (p.13).
 It is not fanciful to speculate that, had Parsons been working today, he might have been a chaos theorist!